Modification of relativistic beam fields under the influence of external conducting and ferromagnetic flat boundaries: Magnetic images

 The magnetic image fields must be added to the direct magnetic field (\ref{I-2}) to meet the boundary condition at ferromagnetic surfaces.
-That is, the summary magnetic field between the conducting plates is
+That is, the summary horizontal component of the magnetic field between the conducting plates is

-The step function $\theta (1-\delta)$ accounts that the $AC$ fields do not penetrate the thick metallic vacuum chamber.
+The step function $\theta (1-\delta_y)$ accounts for the fact that the AC fields do not penetrate the thick metallic vacuum chamber.
+For a more detailed discussion of the subject see Refs. \cite{Zotter:1972, Petracca:1999}.